neijrr/nextcloud_passwords_handbook_ru/Users/Browser-Extension/Setup/Setup-manually.md

 #### Installation
 1. Open the Passwords App in Nextcloud
-2. Click on "More"
-3. Click on "Apps & Extensions"
+2. Click on the 🧩 icon to open "[Apps & Extensions](web+passlink://goto/apps)"
-4. Locate the browser extension entry for your browser and click the button to open the extension page in the official extension store
+3. Locate the browser extension entry for your browser and click the button to open the extension page in the official extension store
-5. Install the extension from the extension store
+4. Install the extension from the extension store

 #### Adding an account
 1. Open Nextcloud, click on your profile icon in the top right corner and click on "Settings"